electronstudio/godot_high_scores_tutorial/docs/tutorial.md

 ```

 Add additional error checks.
 For example, what would happen if the JSON did not contain an entry for `leaderboard`?

+Dreamlo also allows a time to be submitted along with the score.
+This is useful for games with a timer.
+Submit times for your game.